-Under the Point interface, click [Add] to enter the Add Point interface.
-The following figures take the control point as an example.
+Under the Survey Point interface, click [Add] to enter the Add Point interface.

-Figure 2.43 Add Control Point
+Figure 2.42 Add survey point

-Choose the coordinate type (including two types: BLH and NEh), input the point name and the coordinate values, or click the upper right icon to import the survey point directly.
+Fill in the point name and code, choose the coordinate type (including two types: BLH and NEH), fill in the coordinate values, click [OK] to add a new survey point.
+The point type of the added survey point is called Input Point.